Pelycosaur: Etymology

-Pelycosauria is a paraphyletic taxon because it excludes the therapsids.
-For that reason, the term is sometimes avoided by proponents of a strict cladistic approach.
-Eupelycosauria is used to designate the clade that includes most pelycosaurs, along with the Therapsida and Mammalia.
-In contrast to "pelycosaurs", Eupelycosauria is a proper monophyletic group.
-Caseasauria is a pelycosaur side-branch, or clade, that did not leave any descendants.
+Eupelycosauria is used as a proper monophyletic group to designate the clade that includes most pelycosaurs, along with the Therapsida and Mammalia.
+Caseasauria a pelycosaur side-branch, or clade, that did not leave any descendants.

 Evolutionary history

 Comparison of "pelycosaurian" skulls: 1 sphenacodont, 2 ophiacodont, 3 caseid.
 The quadratojugale is green, squamosale is red, jugale is blue.

 The pelycosaurs appear to have been a group of synapsids that have direct ancestral links with the mammals, having differentiated teeth and a developing hard palate.
 The pelycosaurs appeared during the Late Carboniferous and reached their apex in the early part of the Permian, remaining the dominant land animals for some 40 million years.
 A few continued into the Capitanian, but they experienced a sharp decline in diversity in the late Kungurian.
 They were succeeded by the therapsids.